nataliakiselev/scientist-table-product-challenge/README.md

 - When evaluating each row, access previous or next row values safely.
 - Handle edge cases like the first row (where `prev()` is undefined) gracefully, by showing `null` or leaving it empty.
 - Allow for more complex future formulas like moving averages or rolling sums.

-This feature would enable scientists to compute growth rates, derivative changes over time, and other important trends directly inside the table.
 */